 - Our Mermaids Are Different: Narnia has two varieties of merfolk.
 The ones that live in the cost of Narnia are the traditional merfolk with the heads, arms, and torsos of human men and women and long fish tails below the waist.
 They are friendly, can breathe the air of the surface, can leave the water, and have beautiful, sireneqsue/angelic singing voices.
 The other kind that dwell in the oceans at the world's end are completely humanoid in appearance with regular human legs, have ivory white skin, dark purple hair, wear no clothing except for royalty, who wear cloaks and coronets, and ride of the backs of spiny sea horses (that's gotta be painful if you are riding butt naked.).
 They are apparently unable to leave the water (either they are unable to breathe air, or they don't know what might happen to them if they do), and are very fierce and hostile to the Dawn Treader crew, except for one fish shepherdess girl who waved to Lucy when she saw her.
 In the film version of VDT, the Sea People are replaced by Naiads, who weren't featured in the first two films (Unless you count the River God), and they are depicted as basically mermaids made out of liquid.....

 - Pals with Jesus: Quite literally, our heroes are pals with Aslan who basically is Jesus in a lion form.

 - Recursive Reality: All universes are connected to the Wood Between The Worlds, a forest dotted by puddles.
 Each puddle is a portal to a universe.

-- Red-Headed Hero: All good dwarfs have red hair and all evil dwarfs have black hair.
+- Red Is Heroic: All good dwarfs have red hair and all evil dwarfs have black hair.

 - Royals Who Actually Do Something: